marcosgomesneto/bun-devcontainers/README.md

 Before you begin, make sure you have the following installed on your machine:

-- Your Preferred IDE, See Dev Contaiers Compatibility: [Dev Containers IDEs](https://containers.dev/supporting)
+- Your Preferred IDE, See Dev Containers Compatibility: [Dev Containers IDEs](https://containers.dev/supporting)
 - [Docker](https://www.docker.com/)
 - Dev Containers Extension